 By cup or by weight???Advanced Carb Counting

-Nutritional information is given for general information only, and will vary depending on the amount, type and brand of ingredients you choose – when you make it, please verify the carb content for your version of this recipe.
+Please don’t rely exclusively on my carb counting!
+Nutritional information is given for general information only, and will vary depending on the amount, type and brand of ingredients you choose – Please verify your carb and fat content when you make your own version of this recipe.

 Share this Recipe